lidofinance/state-mate/README.md

 # state-mate

-state-mate is a simple automation tool that validates the protocol state against an input configuration.
-Run state-mate to verify deploy parameters, current state, access control and more.
+state-mate is a simple tool that validates contracts' states against a concise YAML-based description.
+Run state-mate to verify deploy outcome, current state, access control and more.

 state-mate accepts a yaml file that includes contract addresses, view functions and their expected results.
 It calls each function and compares the output to the expected result.